 Bowel cancer screening results

-- negative (no blood present) - this is the result for the large majority of people and routine screening will continue to be offered to you every two years until you reach the age when screening stops
+For most people, the result will indicate that no further investigations are needed at this time.
+In this case, routine screening will continue to be offered to you every two years until you reach the age when screening stops.

-If you have a positive result you will be referred to a specialist screening practitioner (SSP) for assessment.
-This nurse will discuss your result with you and give you details about the next step, which is usually a colonoscopy
+You will be referred to a specialist screening practitioner (SSP) for assessment.
+This nurse will discuss your result with you and give you details about the next step, which is usually a colonoscopy.